Our Process for Certifications & Audits

 7. Perform Surveillance or Recertification Audit

-Registration is based on a 3-year cycle.
-To maintain your certification, your organization must participate in an onsite review each year.
+For ANAB-accredited standards, annual audits are required.
 The first two are surveillance audits and only look at a portion of your system, whereas the third-year review (re-certification) is a more comprehensive audit and looks at your overall system for continued effectiveness.